 4 Quick Steps To Set Up SharePoint For Project Management

-- Create Project Status Reports
+- Project issues

-Add as much or as little process as you want – it’s up to you to decide what your team is ready for).
+Add as much or as little process as you want – it’s up to you to decide what your team is ready for.

-You can even group these links on the Quick Launch so that they map to various project phases.
+Group these links on the Quick Launch so that they map to various project phases.
 In the screenshots below, you’ll see an example of how this can be done in SharePoint.

 The most important part of updating the Quick Launch is that it matches your project management approach.
-It becomes the set of rail tracks to guide the team through the project and providing a window into the various project reports to keep the project going forward.
+It becomes the set of rail tracks to guide the team through the project and provides a window into the various project reports to keep the project going forward.

 2. Manage tasks with work management lists and dashboards

-Once the project is planned and responsibilities assigned, you’ll want to create a series of work reports to track all the tasks and work associated with the project.
+Once the project is planned and responsibilities are assigned, create a series of work reports to track the tasks and work associated with the project.

 - All Tasks: a view of the Tasks List with no filter, showing the full project plan.

-- My Tasks: a view of the Tasks List with parameters “assigned to equals me (the logged in user) – giving each team member a place to manage their individual tasks.
+- My Tasks: a view of the Tasks List with parameters “assigned to equals me” (the logged-in user) – giving each team member a place to manage their individual tasks.
 As team members work on the project and update their tasks, the project manager has a quick view of the progress of the project.